deiss/camera/README.md

 Author : DEISS Olivier<br/>
 Last update : 12/28/2014

-This is a simple camera that you can use in any C++/OpenGL 3D project.
+This is a simple moving camera that you can use in any C++/OpenGL 3D project.

 Language : C++<br/>
 Libraries : OpenGL, Glut